In the UK, Workforce Scheduling is the method of creating schedules for your employees working hours.

 Availability, increases or decreases in workload, seasonal fluctuations, and personnel availability are an issue when scheduling a workforce.

-Workforce scheduling software can support the scheduling process by automating shifts that are perpetually the same.
+Workforce management software can support the scheduling process by automating shifts that are perpetually the same.
 But you need to ensure you have the right data available and input to do this correctly.

 Digital software still helps you with an easy-to-use digital platform for easy shift filling and more.
 Bye-bye spreadsheets of doom.